AppImage/AppImageKit/README.md

 https://en.wikipedia.org/wiki/AppImage

 This document describes the AppImage format and AppImageKit.
 It is intended to describe the philosophy behind the AppImage format and the concrete implementation.
-This document is not a formal specification, since the AppImage format is not frozen yet but in the process of being specified more formally.
-Contributors are encouraged to comment on this document and propose formal format descriptions.
+This document is not a formal specification, since the AppImage format is not frozen yet but in the process of being specified more formally at https://github.com/AppImage/AppImageSpec.
+Contributors are encouraged to comment.

 Significant upstream projects have started providing AppImages of releases and/or nightly/continuous builds, see this [list of upstream-provided AppImages](https://github.com/probonopd/AppImageKit/wiki/AppImages#upstream-appimages).